If you or a loved one needs to pay for long-term care, then an immediate needs annuity could be an option worth looking into.

 In some cases you can pay extra to ensure that your family would receive your lump sum back if you were to die much earlier than anticipated.
 This is called a capital protection clause.

-Another major advantage of immediate needs annuities is that payments are not considered part of your income, as they are paid directly to the care provider.
-Therefore, unlike with other annuities, income from an immediate needs annuity is tax-free.
+A major advantage of immediate needs annuities is that unlike other types of annuity, income from an immediate needs annuity is tax-free.

-What are the downsides of an immediate needs annuity?
+What are the benefits and drawbacks of immediate needs annuities?

 Finally, you should be aware that being on an immediate needs annuity might make you ineligible for certain means-tested state benefits, depending on how high the payments are.